- RFID tags and mobile barcoding both collect data that can be retrieved with a scanner.

 - When evaluating RFID vs barcoding, consider use, cost and type of inventory.

-With the RFID market share expected to grow 7.7% between 2017 and 2023, many companies are considering if RFID technology is the right fit for their operations.
+With the RFID market share expected to grow 7.7% by 2023, many companies are considering if RFID technology is the right fit for their operations.
 Perhaps you have already implemented mobile barcoding or you are trying to decide between the two.

 You might be wondering how RFID technology and mobile barcoding differ in their use and which one is the better fit to improve inventory management in your facility.
 This article will examine some of the similarities and differences between the two before exploring scenarios where RFID or mobile barcoding may be the optimal choice.